Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Similar data was published in May 2017in the Annals of Biomedical Engineering.
 The report includes the test result of crash testing 675 helmets, showing no significant impact performance change with age.

 Finally, we found a reference to a test that removed core specimens of EPS foam removed from 20-year-old freezer walls.
-The core samples demonstrated no deterioration in the structural integrity or physical properties of the foam.
+The core samples demonstrated no deterioration in the foam’s structural integrity or physical properties.

 But are you willing to take the gamble that yours is not one of those that will fail?